percwg/perc-wg/double/draft-ietf-perc-double.md

   algorithm.

 * Assign the key and salt values for the outer (hop-by-hop) algorithm to the second half of the key and salt for the double algorithm.
+The first half of the key is revered to as the inner key while the second out half is referred to as the outer key.
+When a key is used by a cryptographic algorithm, the salt used is the part of the salt generated with that key.

-Obviously, if the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic context for the outer algorithm, but not the inner (end-to-end) algorithm.
+Obviously, if the Media Distributor is to be able to modify header fields but not decrypt the payload, then it must have cryptographic key for the outer algorithm, but not the inner (end-to-end) algorithm.
 This document does not define how the Media Distributor should be provisioned with this information.
 One possible way to provide keying material for the outer (hop-by-hop) algorithm is to use